General diet Tips

 If you are suffering from depression or anxiety, it is important that you do not practice meditation without support or guidance.
 The negative cognition (thoughts) and poor level of concentration which often accompanies a depression can overtake and interrupt the benefits.
 (See here for more about that).
 So if you feel that meditating is making things worse for you - stop.
 Take a break.
 Seek help.
 It might be more beneficial to immerse yourself in mindful activities instead.

 You think exercise is only good for the body?
-Think again.... it can improve depression, reduce anxiety, reduce fatigue and improve quality of life.
+Think again.... it can improve depression, reduce anxiety, reduce fatigue and improve quality of life. it stimulates the mitochondria (the powerhouse/battery pack of your cells) - giving you more energy rather than taking it away - hence improving mood and energy and reducing fatigue.
 Don't under estimate it!
 Watch this video it's a fantastic example of what exercise can do.
 If you struggle (like I do sometimes!) with doing exercise - break it down.
 Just put your walking/running shoes on.
 Just go for a five minute walk.
 Once you are outside and doing it - chances are you will have the motivation to continue.
 You don't need to be an athlete - just get started!

 Quite some time ago I discovered an article on 'earthing' - and how it can reduce stress and cortisol levels in the body.
 (I wrote a summary of my understanding of it here.)
 It remains a controversial topic - but there does seem to be a natural perceived benefit about being in nature, let alone all the good bacteria that you pick up from being outside - especially if you are getting your hands dirty.

 Sleep is incredibly important for both mind and body function.
 Not getting enough, or sleeping too much are both equally bad for your health and often are signs of mental or physical ill health.
 Depression, anxiety and menopause can contribute to lack of sleep.
 Low mood can cause you to over-sleep.
 Try to keep to a routine, don't turn to sleeping tablets unless you absolutely have to.
+Get your room very dark and remove all computers/laptops etc from your bedroom.
+Most importantly work on reducing your cortisol levels and increasing your melatonin levels in the evening, with relaxation exercises, dimming lights, staying off computers/mobile phones.
 Read more on tips to help you get to sleep here.

 Your immediate environment connects with your soul - whether you are aware of it or not.
-If you spend your day in a falsely lit air-conditioned office - chances are you're going to feel quite different that if you spent your day in an environment that includes fresh outdoor air, natural light and natural surrounding.
+If you spend your day in a falsely lit air-conditioned office, surrounded by negative people - chances are you're going to feel quite different that if you spent your day in an environment that includes fresh outdoor air, natural light, natural surroundings and warm caring people.
 What's around you right now?
-What have you been exposed to today? (more to come!)
+What have you been exposed to today?
+What might you be able to change in your environment to enhance your well-being?

 Create an attitude of gratitude.
 Having gratitude can have health benefits well above 'just feeling good' (an article from Harvard Medical school on gratitude here) In short - having gratitude has been shown to improve not only your mental health and well-being, it has also shown to improve physical health and reduce GP visits.
 Keeping a gratitude journal, writing a thank you note, and counting your blessings are all ways which contribute to having an attitude of gratitude.
 Read more about having an attitude of gratitude and how it can help you in my blog here.